OHI-Science/OHI-website/README.md

 ### `{{< csvTable path="path/to/table.csv" >}}`

-Tables can be added to pages using th `csvTable` shortcode.
-To add a table to a 'Goal' page,
+Tables can be added to pages using the `csvTable` shortcode.
+To add a table to a markdown page,

-1. Create a semi-colon-separated CSV file and place it under `static/tables`
+1. Create a semi-colon-separated CSV file and place it under the `content/data` directory, or in a sub-directory of `content/data`, such as `content/data/tables`.
-1. In the goal page markdown file use the shortcode as `{{< csvTable path="static/tables/csv_name.csv" >}}`
+2. In the goal page markdown file use the shortcode as `{{< csvTable path="tables/csv_name.csv" >}}`
+3. The contents of the table will be displayed in the page.

 ## Goal pages